linzjs/linz/docs/plugins.rst

 Plugins
 ********

-Linz comes with a number of userful mongoose plugins.
+Linz comes with a number of useful mongoose plugins.

 model.queryPlugin
 =================